 - Birdsong (Sebastian Faulks) After a passionate love affair with Parisian Isabelle Azaire, engineer Stephen Wraysford finds himself mining the trenches on the western front.
 Faulks’ descriptions of trench warfare are truly dreadful.

-- Deafening (Frances Itani) Although told through the eyes of a young deaf woman, Grania, living in Canada her husband’s experience in Flanders compares to that of William and Matthew.
+- Deafening (Frances Itani) Although told through the eyes of a young deaf woman, Grania, living in Canada her husband’s experience in Flanders compares to that of William and Matthew (credit Barry at dress head).
 Grania, like Lady Mary, must endure the uncertainty of having a loved one in danger on the battle front.

 - Private Peaceful (Michael Morpungo) Teenager Private Thomas Peaceful recalls his Yorkshire upbringing while waiting in the trenches at Ypres for battle to begin.